Amos 8

 Amos 8:11-14A Famine of Hearing the Words of the LORD

 11Behold, the days come, saith the Lord GOD, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD: 12And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it.
 13In that day shall the fair virgins and young men faint for thirst.
-14They that swear by the sin of Samaria, and say, Thy god, O Dan, liveth; and, The manner of Beer-sheba liveth; even they shall fall, and never rise up again.
+14They that swear by the sin of Samaria, and say, Thy god, O Dan, liveth; and, The manner of Beersheba liveth; even they shall fall, and never rise up again.

-Here the chapter delivers its heaviest blow, and it is not the one a hungry, drought-prone people would have braced for.
-Behold, the days come, saith the Lord GOD, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the LORD (v.
-11).
-Amos has spoken of locusts and drought before; the people knew what physical famine was.
-But the LORD says the famine He is now sending is of a different and deeper kind.
+The heaviest blow in the chapter is not the one a hungry, drought-prone people would have braced for.
+They knew locusts; they knew empty barns.
+The famine the LORD now announces is not a famine of bread, nor a thirst for water, but of hearing the words of the LORD (v.
+11) - a hunger of a different and deeper kind.
 It is the silence of God.
 Israel had been given the word in abundance - prophet after prophet, warning after warning - and they had despised it, told the seers not to prophesy, treated the word of the LORD as an irritation to be waited out, the way they waited out the sabbath.
-So the judgment fits: the word they would not hear when it was near will be taken away.
-There is no more terrible poverty than this.
-A nation can survive empty barns; it cannot survive the withdrawal of God's own voice.
-This verse names the famine beneath all famines - the starvation of the soul that has cut itself off from the only word that gives it life.

-The aftermath is one of the most haunting pictures in the prophets: And they shall wander from sea to sea, and from the north even to the east, they shall run to and fro to seek the word of the LORD, and shall not find it (v.
-12).
-The very people who once turned away from the word now stagger across the whole map searching for it - from the Mediterranean to the Dead Sea, from the far north to the eastern desert, no corner left unsearched.
-There is a bitter irony here.
-When the word was freely available, they would not stop to hear it; now that it is gone, they cannot find it anywhere, though they exhaust themselves looking.
 The same hunger that drove the merchants' greed has become a hunger nothing can fill: In that day shall the fair virgins and young men faint for thirst (v.
 13).
 The strongest and healthiest - those most full of life - collapse, not for lack of water, but for lack of the word.
 This is the answer Scripture gives to the question of why one should listen to God now.
 The word despised long enough is the word withdrawn, and there comes a point where the seeking, however frantic, finds only silence.

-The chapter closes by naming why the famine came - not arbitrary cruelty, but the long preference for false gods over the true one.
-They that swear by the sin of Samaria, and say, Thy god, O Dan, liveth; and, The manner of Beer-sheba liveth; even they shall fall, and never rise up again (v.
-14).
-These are the shrines Israel had set up in place of true worship: the calf of Samaria, the sanctuary at Dan in the far north, the cult at Beer-sheba in the far south.
 People swore their oaths by these - staked their lives on gods that could not speak, could not save, could not feed a starving soul.
 The tragedy is exact: they had chosen lifeless idols over the living word, and so when the word departed, they were left with what they had chosen - gods that liveth only in the empty oath, and no true voice anywhere.
 They shall fall, and never rise up again.
 The chapter ends, then, not merely as a threat but as a diagnosis.
-A people will not seek the living God's word while they are content with substitutes for it; and when the substitutes finally fail, the famine they ignored becomes the famine they cannot escape.

 Where this echoes in Scripture